IBM/app-modernization-coexistence-layer/README.md

 * **Cloud Object Storage (COS)**

   On the services catalog page, select `Storage` in Category and choose Cloud Object Storage.
 Choose the pricing plan, resource group and provide the service name, then click `Create`.
 Note that you can use `Lite` plan of this service for this code pattern.
 COS is required to save your assets and project details which we will be creating in later steps.
-Click on `Add Service` and perform the steps as exaplined in next section.
+Click on `Add Service` to add more services.

 * **DataStage**

   On the services catalog page, select `Analytics` in Category and choose DataStage.
 Select the region, resource group and provide the service name of your choice, then click `Create`.
-Note that you can use `Lite` plan of this service for this code pattern.
+You can use `Lite` plan of this service for this code pattern.
 This instance will be used to create DataStage flows for data replication.
-Click on `Add Service` and perform the steps as exaplined in next section.
+Click on `Add Service` to add next service.

 * **Watson Assistant**